 |Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 Lakehead University’s Code of Student Behaviour and Disciplinary Procedures was replaced in May 2019 with three Student Codes of Conduct.
 The Student Code of Conduct, Non-Academic states:

-The University encourages the free exchange of ideas and opinions, but insists that the free expression of views must be made with respect for the human dignity and freedom of others.
+This statement provides a clearer commitment to freedom of expression than the previous Code, which “insists that the free expression of views must be made with respect for the human dignity and freedom of others.”

 The HDPP establishes a Discrimination and Harassment Coordinator “who will coordinate educational initiatives and the complaint services related to this policy for the University community.”

 The authors are not aware of cases of the University limiting or restricting campus free speech rights, or discriminating against students or clubs on the basis of their opinion.
-However, the University has failed to condemn the actions of its student union when it censored speech and enforced speech codes in the past (see sections 3 and 4 of this report).
+However, the University failed to condemn the actions of its student union when it censored speech during a student-organized film screening (see section 4).